antnay/tcss460-auth-api/docs-2.0/verification-workflows-guide.md

         // Don't reveal if email exists (prevent enumeration) return res.json({
             success: true,
-            message: 'If that email exists, a verification link has been sent' });
+            message: 'If that email exists, a verification link has been sent', });
     }